ggoodkey/debugmode/README.md

 setDebugMode(true); //set to true to use the debugger during development debug(whatsThis, "This is where you put a description of the item you are inspecting", true);
 ```
+> Note: The rest of the examples show the `APP` namespace preceeding each function call.
+Remember to remove that if you are using Modules.

-Unlike `console.log`, you can't pass an unlimited number of arguments to `debug`, but it does accept
+Unlike `console.log`, you can't pass an unlimited number of arguments to `APP.debug`, but it does accept
 up to 3.
 The first can be anything such as a string, number, object, array, function, date object,
 etc. The second accepts a string, which is used for a description.
 And the 3rd is to indicate that
 this is an error state.
 Alternately, the word 'error' anywhere in the description will mark the item